ibnu009/RollingGloryLintConvention/README.md

 ### Service
 #### 1. Correct service class name
-Ensure to add Model word at the end of class name in models file
+Ensure to add Services word at the end of class name in models file
 ~~~dart
 //DO
   class GiftServices{}